FeiFeiDan/feifeisnotebook/project/Project.md

 <p style="text-align:justify; text-justify:inter-ideograph">This project aims to refine the workflow for digital circuit design, verification, and execution on a development board using HDLGen_ChatGPT.
 It involves designing Data Flow Diagrams (DFDs) and Finite State Machines (FSMs) within the HDLGen_ChatGPT platform, as well as drafting pseudocode.
 Based on these DFDs, FSMs, and pseudocode, prompts are generated for submission to a large language model that subsequently produces High-Level Description Language (HDL) code.
 The process is furthered by executing pre-written TCL scripts to initiate both AMD and Intel's Electronic Design Automation (EDA) tools (Vivado and Quartus), which generate necessary C language files and Linux Drivers for a System-on-Chip (SoC) application running on the DE10-Nano board.
 Finally, through a user interface written in either C or Python, the performance of the SoC can be monitored on the DE10-Nano board.</p>

-<center>Figure 1, Workflow Overview</center>

-<p style="text-align:justify; text-justify:inter-ideograph">This project is merely a part of a more comprehensive project, as illustrated in Figure 1, which encompasses the development of GUIs, front-end drawing functionalities, as well as the adaptation of AMD EDA tools and the PYNQ platform for AMD development boards.
+<p style="text-align:justify; text-justify:inter-ideograph">This project is merely a part of a more comprehensive project which encompasses the development of GUIs, front-end drawing functionalities, as well as the adaptation of AMD EDA tools and the PYNQ platform for AMD development boards.
 However, within the scope of this particular project, it solely focuses on the adaptation of Intel EDA tools and the corresponding Development Kit.
 The DE10-Nano from Intel has been selected as the Development Kit for this endeavor.
 The choice of DE10-Nano is due to its widespread popularity and ample references in the educational market, where it serves as an effective teaching tool.
 Notably, the DE10-Nano consists of two parts: a traditional FPGA and an HPS (Hard Processor System) that incorporates dual Cortex-A9 cores.
 This means the DE10-Nano can run Linux, thereby allowing it to align with the PYNQ aspect of the broader project as illustrated in Figure 1.
 Furthermore, the presence of Linux facilitates the verification process for the FPGA.
 (Intel Corporation, n.d.)</p>

 <p style="text-align:justify; text-justify:inter-ideograph">In the AMD segment of the boarder entire project, PYNQ has been chosen as part of the development kit.
 It aims to simplify the development process for ZYNQ's All Programmable System-on-Chip (SoC) and enables developers to program and control FPGA hardware directly using Python language.
 PYNQ combines traditional hardware description languages (such as VHDL or Verilog) design workflows with the high-level programming language Python, making it easier for software engineers, data scientists, and non-traditional FPGA designers to leverage the powerful parallel processing capabilities and real-time performance of FPGAs.</p>

-...

-<p style="text-align:justify; text-justify:inter-ideograph">This report presents an automated workflow for FPGA development tailored to the DE10 Nano platform.
+<p style="text-align:justify; text-justify:inter-ideograph">PYNQ offers an interface that allows users to easily monitor the status of the entire PYNQ development board and send data from the ARM processor on PYNQ to the FPGA via Python.
+Although the DE10 Nano is similar to PYNQ, featuring both an ARM processor and an FPGA, it does not provide a user-friendly method for data exchange from the ARM processor to the FPGA.
+This report presents an automated workflow for FPGA development tailored to the DE10 Nano platform.
 The proposed methodology involves a Python script that parses the HDLGen_ChatGPT project, subsequently generating a Quartus project which can compile into a bitstream file.
 Furthermore, it facilitates the transmission and reception of data to and from the FPGA on the DE10 Nano via Python or Jupyter Notebook, thereby streamlining the development and interaction process.</p>

 <p style="text-align:justify; text-justify:inter-ideograph">In brief, the way to develop this automatic development process can be encapsulated as follows:</p>